garrandall/popular-music-data/tracks/sad-sad-girl-and-boy-the-impressions.md

 (Yes he's a sad, sad boy)
 Simply 'cause I have no one to love

-You know we are two of a kind, hmm hmm
+You know we are two of a kind, hm hm
 A sad, sad girl and boy

 And I feel like crying